 - Homemade Vinaigrettes

-Don’t forget that flavor is the number one reason we choose certain foods, so it’s important to have a variety of spices, herbs, condiments, and dressings on hand so that you can adjust any dish to YOUR taste.
+Flavor is the number one reason we choose certain foods, so be sure to have a variety of spices, herbs, condiments, and dressings on hand so that you can adjust any dish to YOUR taste.

 Here are some of our favorite plant-based and/or vegan meal prep ideas.
 Many of these recipes freeze well, so prepare and freeze according to your needs and schedule.